-Available for an extra cost in: Enterprise, Performance, and Unlimited Editions
+Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Also available in Developer Edition.

-'''

-'UserId' == "$User.Id"
+'UserId' == "\$User.Id"

-'''

-This predicate compares the UserId column in the dataset against the ID of the user running a query against the dataset.
-The UserId column in the dataset contains the user ID of the team member associated with each opportunity.
+This predicate compares the Userld column in the dataset against the ID of the user running a query against the dataset.
+The Userld column in the dataset contains the user ID of the team member associated with each opportunity.
 To determine the ID of the user running the query, Wave Analytics looks up the ID of the user making the query in the User object.